 - We do not have a "Disconnections Department"

-- We would never demand immediate payment using a pre-paid credit card, gift card or PayPal.
+- We would never demand immediate payment using a pre-paid credit card, gift card, PayPal or Bitcoin.

 - We do not accept wire transfer payments